GerritCodeReview/aws-gerrit/single-master/README.md

   for more details. `12g` by default.
 * `INTERNET_GATEWAY_ID`: Optional.
 Id of the existing Internet Gateway.
   If not set, create a new Internet Gateway.
+* `VPC_ID`: Optional.
+Id of the existing VPC.
+  If not set, create a new VPC.
 ### Prerequisites

 As a prerequisite to run this stack, you will need: